-We at Consider The Homeless! are excited about our new name and several events we are planning in the near future.
-You can read about them below, and in our What’s New? page.
+We at Consider The Homeless! are excited about what we are planning in the near future.
+You can read about it here, on our Vision for the Future page.

-We are taking a new direction with a more personalized site, introducing you to some of our neighbors on the streets, as well as our fabulous volunteers and their stories.
+We took a new direction with our website, a more personalized site, introducing you to some of our neighbors on the streets, as well as some fabulous volunteers and their stories.
 As time permits, we will continue this transition in updating our website.
 Until we are finished, we apologize that you will continue to see some dated material.

 We hope the final product will urge more people to “Consider The Homeless!”